Panoramic view of Portland with buildings and Mount Hood in the background on a clear day.

 Portland Spirit Cruise

-Vanessa M.: If you are looking for a unique way to see Portland, check out the Portland Spirit Cruise.
+Vanessa M. said: If you are looking for a unique way to see Portland, check out the Portland Spirit Cruise.
 Choose from a downtown cruise, Columbia River Gorge, or cruise on the Explorer.
 Specialty cruises like the Bigfoot Cruise (learn the legend of Bigfoot in this narrated tour) are great for kids.
 The holiday season brings a special Portland tradition for children - the Cinnamon Bear Cruise.
 Kids will love the fun characters!

 Cost: starting at $30 per person